 He makes a money transfer as usual.
-His bank sends Ripple directly to the bank of the recipient account.
+His bank sends XRP directly to the bank of the recipient account.
 The payment is made at whatever exchange rates and fees the bank chooses to charge for this service.

 Jim signs onto the Stellar platform and sends money through it.
 It makes the transfer automatically.

-First it converts the USD to euros, then it uses an anchor to transfer the euros to the recipient account.
+First, it converts the USD to euros, then it uses an anchor to transfer the euros to the recipient account.